by-jp/www.byjp.me/content/notes/twitter/6461868840/index.md

 - imported
 - from-twitter
 ---
-Challenge: A similie raising a single eyebrow - go\!
+Challenge: A similie raising a single eyebrow - go!